Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 When you identify a habit you know is hindering your health goals, it’s useful to experiment with different rewards to help you overcome those cravings.

-Isolating the reward and adjusting your routine are important parts of redesigning the habit.
+Isolating the reward and adjusting your routine are important factors to be aware of when it comes to the implementation of a new habit.
 There are a couple more steps to help you increase your odds of success though …

 Step 3: Isolate the cue